brotatotes/bht-automation/bht gen 3/Acts/Chapter 23/Acts 23 19 bht.md

 ### John Calvin:
 1. "Those who are in authority are taught by this example what a great virtue courtesy is."
-2. "If it had been a hard matter to come to him, he might, through ignorance, have delivered Paul to the Jews to be put to death."
+2. "Magistrates do fall into many and great offenses through their own pride, because they will not admit those who would give them good counsel."
-3. "God doth guide the heart of a profane man by a secret instinct, and that he is at length a guide to Paul and the soldiers, that he may come safe to Cesarea."
+3. "God doth guide the heart of a profane man by a secret instinct, and he is at length a guide to Paul and the soldiers."

 ### Philip Schaff:
-1. "It is evident that the Roman commander was favourably impressed with something in Paul’s bearing, and probably with his words."
+1. "It is evident that the Roman commander was favourably impressed with something in Paul’s bearing, and probably with his words.
+He was clearly glad to be able in any way to assist him."
-2. "His sympathies are evidently with Paul, not with his priestly foes."
+2. "His sympathies are evidently with Paul, not with his priestly foes, as years before Pilate’s had been with another prisoner greater than Paul."
-3. "The custody and the ultimate disposal of such an important prisoner as Paul evidently was, the commander of the Jerusalem garrison felt ought to be in the hands of one armed with far greater authority than was possessed by the simple commander of a thousand."
+3. "Claudius Lysias listens carefully to the story of the plot as it was detailed to him by Paul’s sister’s son, and is at once convinced of the truth of the information."

 ### Archibald T. Robertson:
 1. "Kindly touch in Lysias, ut fiduciam adolescentis confirmaret."
-2. "He is termed νεανισκος in verse Acts 23:22."
+2. "Note genitive with the second aorist middle (indirect, to himself) of επιλαμβανω as in Luke 8:54 with κρατησας which see."
-3. "Began to ask (inchoative)."
+3. "He is termed νεανισκος in verse Acts 23:22."

 ### John Gill:
 1. "Rather this should be considered as an instance of civility and humanity, and what showed him to be a man of breeding and good manners."
-2. "It might be done partly out of respect to Paul, and partly to encourage the young man to use freedom in the account he was about to give him."
+2. "Concluding by his coming from Paul, and perceiving by the account of the centurion, that he had a secret to communicate to him; wherefore it was acting a wise and prudent part to take him into a private room, and hear what he had to say."
 3. "Thereby giving the young man an opportunity, and encouraging him to relate the secret to him."

 ### John Wesley: